ljufa/rsplayer/README.md

 ## Usage
 Once RSPlayer is installed, you can access the web user interface by navigating to http://localhost or the IP address of the machine on which it is installed.
 From the web user interface, you can finish configuration following steps described [here](https://ljufa.github.io/rsplayer/#/?id=basic-configuration).

-For minimal working configuration it is required to select *Audio interface*, *PCM device*, *Music directory path* followed by *Full scan*.
+For minimal working configuration it is required to select *Audio interface*, *PCM device*, *Music directory path* followed by *Update library*.

 ## Features
 * Basic player features: play, next, prev, volume control